 MQTT Publish, MQTT Subscribe & Unsubscribe – MQTT Essentials: Part 4

-Welcome to Part 4 of MQTT Essentials, a ten-part blog series on the core features and concepts of the MQTT protocol.
+Welcome to Part 4 of MQTT Essentials, a blog series on the core features and concepts of the MQTT protocol.
 In this article, we’ll dig deeper into publishing, subscribing, and unsubscribing in MQTT.
 If you’re new to the publish/subscribe model, we encourage you to read our earlier article on the basics of the pub/sub pattern before proceeding.
 In part 3 of this series, we covered the process of establishing a connection between the MQTT client and broker.
 Now, we’ll take things a step further by discussing how to send and receive messages using MQTT.